Although this hike is not a secret anymore and well known by many, it is still a classic not to be missed when visiting the Valais in Switzerland.

 It quite quickly starts to climb gently all the way to Schwarzsee.
 The path meanders through wild romantic forests, and if you’re hiking during the autumn months, then be prepared to experience some of the nicest colours autumn has to offer.

 Schwarzsee is a great place to picnic and have a rest.
-There are fire pitches next to the lake or further down on your left is an open meadow with a large fireplace and wood is provided.
+There are fire pitches next to the lake which guarantees a delicious mountain lunch.
+PLEAS do take all your belongings and rubbish with you when departing this place.

 As you continue the path will open up and will take you to Tellialp.
 If you choose to have lunch at a restaurant this would now be your place.
-The restaurant looked absolutely packed.
-It is also a place you can drive to so I guess this is why there were so many people having a good time.
+The restaurant looked absolutely packed when we hiked the Lötschental Panorama trail.

 It is here where the climbing starts through the forest all the way to the beautiful Weritzalp Chapel which is within a beautiful hamlet.